ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/GeneticMaps/scaffolding-using-genetic-maps.md

 # Applications of Genetic Map

 In the previous section, we developed a genetic map for maize NAM founder line CML247 using the GBS dataset from [_Wallace et. al._](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004845).
-The original paper ([_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737)) that created this NAM population also had created a genetic map, albeit with less number of markers.
-So in this exercise, we will use both these genetic maps to scaffold CML247 genome.
+The original paper ([_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737)) that created this NAM population also had a set of genetic markers, albeit few as compared to the GBS.
+These markers, can also be used as genetic map.
+So in this exercise, we will use both these genetic set of markers to scaffold CML247 genome.

 ## Dataset

 1. From the previous section, we need the `results_onemap.txt`, genetic map that we created for CML247.
-2. MaizeGDB hosts the original markers developed by [_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737), that are accessible on [MaizeGDB](https://www.maizegdb.org/data_center/pos?id=1167939).
+2. [MaizeGDB](https://www.maizegdb.org/data_center/pos?id=1167939) hosts the original markers developed by [_McMullen et. al._](http://science.sciencemag.org/content/325/5941/737).
 The markers can be downloaded as separate files for each chromosome.
 We refer them as GoldenGate markers (based on technology used to develop this).
 This was originally developed for V2 of B73, but MaizeGDB manually processed them and lifted them over for V3.
 The original file also had some sequences instead of co-ordinates, which can also be used for our purpose

 3. A genome to scaffold.
 We need to have the same genome for which the map was developed and preferably as scaffolds.
-[MaizeGDB](https://www.maizegdb.org/genome/genome_assembly/Zm-CML247-DRAFT-PANZEA-1.0) hosts a version of CML247 that can be used for this exercise.
+MaizeGDB hosts a version of [CML247](https://www.maizegdb.org/genome/genome_assembly/Zm-CML247-DRAFT-PANZEA-1.0) that can be used for this exercise.

 ### Obtaining datasets